wynn0123/cap/docs/guide/middleware/index.md

 ![Example of Cap's checkpoint](./demo.png)

 Note that this is kind of a nuclear solution, as it _will_ also impact good bots such as search engine crawlers.

-This is currently only available for Elysia, but we plan to support more frameworks in the future, such as traefik or Hono.